bob2u/b2uFramework-public/README/README_MANAGER.md

 ```
 ***@note -*** _If the Plugin's Actions are in a `namespace`, then the files containing the Action's definition should include `return __NAMESPACE__;` as the last line of code within the file so that the framework would be able to determine the correct class objects that need to be instantiated on any given Action call._

 3) **Interfaces** - Third-party modules and reuseable APIs should be added to this section. @see [Terminology:Interfaces](https://github.com/bob2u/b2uFramework-public/blob/master/README.md#terminology).
 Modules are added under each Interface's main category, following the format below.
-Each Module will have a required `"Path"` parameter that can either be the top-level directory to the Module, which will contain all .php files for its function that will be autoloaded, or the path to a specific file that contains the `module_name class` or an `_autoload` function.
+Each Module must have at least (1) definition, which will have a required `"Path"` parameter that can either be the top-level directory to the Module, which will contain all .php files for its function that will be autoloaded, or the path to a specific file that contains the `module_name class` or an `_autoload` function.

     Interface's Modules can be accessed by the application using the `getInterface()` method defined previously, and they can also be accessed using a custom variable name that can be accessed using `\B2U\Core\Manager::instance()->user_defined_variable_name` syntax.
 To use the variable syntax the `"Name"` parameter should be set during setup.
 This mechanism will load the Module on first access to the custom variable, which is similar to calling `getInterface()` and storing the result in a global variable.